 As a freelance writing professional, your writing time is valuable.
-This little post will quickly help you sift through the mountain of writing jobs on Upwork and concentrate on those worthy of your efforts.
+This quick post will help you sift through the mountain of writing jobs on Upwork, so you can concentrate on those worthy of your efforts.

-There are literally hundreds of writing jobs posted every day on Upwork and you can browse and search across a range of categories.
-Here is an up-to-date list:-
+There are literally hundreds of writing jobs posted every day on Upwork and you can browse and search across a range of categories:

-Quickly create your own job feed by selecting up to 10 writing categories (see above), or save a ‘job search’ using filters based on keywords, how much you want to be paid, and the location of the client.
+You’ll want to create your own job feed that opens up each time you open Upwork — preselect any (or all) of the 10 writing categories or save a ‘job search’ using keywords and filters.
 You can also create an RSS feed so your saved job search feeds live into your browser.

-Once you’ve selected your categories and filters, scroll through your job feed.
-Each job displays the first three lines of the job outline, the budget, the type of freelancer required (entry level, intermediate, expert), the location, and the client’s overall rating based on feedback from previous freelancers.
+Find paid writing assignments by scroll through your job feed.
+Each job displays the first three lines of the project outline, the budget, the type of freelancer required (entry level, intermediate, expert), the location, and the client’s overall rating based on feedback from previous freelancers.

-First look for job advertisments that clearly describe what they want or include a project brief in the description.
-Job advertisements with clear descriptions usually indicate a client who is experienced working with freelancers and knows exactly what they want.
-If you land their contract you can usually get to work right away with minimal questions.
+First look for jobs that clearly describe what they want or include a project brief in the description.
+Job advertisements with clear descriptions usually indicate a client who has experience working with freelancers and knows exactly what they want.
+If you land their contract you can usually get to the writing work right away.

 Alternately there are loads of advertisements for writing jobs with vague or unclear expectations.
 Either the client is unsure of what they need or doesn’t know how to explain themselves.
 Jobs like these require a lot of ‘unpaid time’ to get going because you need to ask loads of questions.

-Remember that every moment spent negotiating a contract or applying for a job is unpaid and eats into your billable writing time.
-Some jobs on Upwork have an exhaustive application process, which usually indicates a lack of experience by the client and waste of your time.
+Remember that every moment spent negotiating a contract or applying for a job is unpaid and eats into your profit margin.
+Some jobs on Upwork have an exhaustive application process, which usually indicates a lack of experience by the client.
 Leave them alone.